hashicorp/nomad-pack/README.md

 nomad-pack init
 ```

 Next, run the `list` command to see which packs are available to deploy.
-This will show packs
-that are available to deploy.

 ```
 nomad-pack list
 ```

-To deploy one of these packs, run the `run` command to deploy the jobs in the pack to Nomad.
-For
+To deploy one of these packs, use the `run` command.
+This deploys each jobs defined in the pack to Nomad.
-instance, to deploy the `hello_world` pack, you would run the command:
+To deploy the `hello_world` pack, you would run the following command:

 ```
 nomad-pack run hello_world
 ```

 Each pack defines a set of variables that can be provided by the user.
 To get information on the pack
-and to see what variables can be passed in, run the `info` command.
+and to see which variables can be passed in, run the `info` command.

 ```
 nomad-pack info hello_world
 ```

-Values for these variables can be passed into the `run` command using the `--var` flag.
+Values for these variables are provided using the `--var` flag.

 ```
 nomad-pack run hello_world --var greeting=hola